-- Welcome Evening Thursday 10 September 7.00pm-9.00pm (with supper) - Frontier Centre Monday 5 Friday 9 October - Meet the Tutor Wednesday 14 October 5.00pm-7.30pm - Parents' Evening Wednesday 17 March 4.45pm-7.45pm - Reporting dates Progress Report 1 Friday 27 November, Progress Report 2 -Friday 12 February, Full Report - Tuesday 29 June (with exam marks). - Exams Week w/c 24 May
+- Welcome Evening and New Parents' Supper Thursday 9 September 7.00pm-9.00pm - Frontier Centre Monday 4 Friday 8 October - Meet the Tutor Evening Wednesday 13 October 5.00pm-7.30pm - Parents' Evening Wednesday 17 March 4.45pm-7.45pm - Reporting dates Progress Report 1 Friday 26 November, Progress Report 2 Friday 11 February, Full Report will be delivered in June 2022 together with the end-of-year examination marks - Exams Week will take place in May 2022 and will be communicated to all pupils and parents in the Spring Term

-Please note, any trips, timings and dates stated within this booklet may be subject to change owing to the impact of COVID-19.
-Any changes to the information provided in this booklet, will be communicated with you as early as possible.
+Please note: any trips, timings and dates stated within this booklet may be subject to change owing to the impact of COVID-19.
+Any changes to the information provided in this booklet will be communicated with you as early as possible.

-Aims and Ethos
+Our Aims and Ethos